 Eicosapentaenoic acid (or EPA) and docosahexaenoic acid (or DHA) are long-chain omega-3 fatty acids (long-chain omega-3) which are necessary for physiological function.
 Vegans are unable to obtain (non-negligible amounts of) EPA and DHA from their diet, because these fatty acids are generally only found in animal-based foods (especially oily fish).
 Without supplementation, vegans have to rely on the body's ability to convert alpha-linolenic acid (or ALA) to EPA and DHA.
-ALA (which is present in various plants, such as chia, soy, walnuts, flat etc.) is a shorter chain omega-3 fatty acid which needs to be elongated by enzymatic processes.
+ALA (which is present in various plants, such as chia, soy, walnuts, flax and hemp) is a shorter chain omega-3 fatty acid which needs to be elongated by enzymatic processes.
 [For completeness, I should add that some animal-free foods contain stearidonic acid (SDA) which can also be converted to EPA/DHA].

 However, research suggests that the human body converts ALA to EPA and DHA at low rates1-5 (although the rate of conversion differs between individuals and females – generally speaking – convert more efficiently than males 1).
 What’s more, several studies have indicated that vegans have the lowest blood concentrations of EPA and DHA (in terms of both red blood cells and plasma) compared to vegetarians and non-vegetarians6-8.
 I believe it’s likely that lower blood concentrations of these long-chain fatty acids reflect lower overall tissue levels: human9 and animal models10-11 indicate that this may be the case.